-Once the nomination period ends, three websites per category are shortlisted according to the number of nominations they receive.
-The three finalists from each of the 5 categories are then published on www.eurid.eu and webawards.eurid.eu on 3 October 2016.
-Subsequently, they are evaluated by a jury of distinguished representatives from various European stakeholders who will select the winner on the basis of the evaluation criteria outlined in the Awards Rules.
+Now that the nomination period has ended, three websites per category will be shortlisted according to the number of nominations they received.
+The three finalists from each of the 5 categories will then be published on www.eurid.eu and webawards.eurid.eu on 3 October 2016.
+Subsequently, they will be evaluated by a jury of distinguished representatives from various European stakeholders who will select the winner on the basis of the evaluation criteria outlined in the Awards Rules.
 All finalists are invited to take part in the awards ceremony on 16 November 2016 in Brussels, Belgium.

 Please nominate your favourite .eu or .ею website for one of the following categories: